FAQ

 Your commission has been accepted

 Yes.
-It’s a quick one-on-one to help the artist (Eric Corriel) get a sense of you, the relationship to your file, and your expectations for the portrait.
+It’s a quick one-on-one to help the artist get a sense of you, the relationship to your file, and your expectations for the portrait.
 Good portraits are built on good foundations, which only come with actually knowing the subject, hence a meeting.

 Your commission has not been accepted